 My AI-Assisted Research

-My principles on AI-assisted research process, responsible innovation, and the evolving role of researchers in this AI-enabled world.
+My principles for AI-assisted research, responsible innovation, and the evolving role of researchers in an AI-enabled world.

 Augmentation First